Hand in Glove

 "Hand in Glove" is the debut single by English rock band the Smiths, written by singer Morrissey and guitarist Johnny Marr.
 It was released in May 1983 on independent record label Rough Trade.
-It peaked at No. 3 on the UK Indie Chart but did not make the top 75 of the UK Singles Chart, settling outside at No. 124.
+It peaked at No. 3 on the UK Indie Chart but did not make the UK Singles Chart.

-A remixed version of the song was featured on the band's debut album, The Smiths, in 1984.
+A remixed version of the song was featured on the band's self-titled debut album in 1984.
 That same year, a cover version recorded by singer Sandie Shaw featuring Smiths members Marr, Andy Rourke and Mike Joyce as backing musicians reached No. 27 on the UK Singles Chart.
 The Smiths' original single mix was included on the compilation albums Hatful Of Hollow, also released in 1984, and Louder Than Bombs, released in 1987.